 - cover mouth when coughing

 Hand washing station.
-Since this method of washing hands in not relevant any more, hand washing activity is not found in many Montessori classrooms.
+Since this method of washing hands in not relevant anymore, hand washing activity is not found in many Montessori classrooms.
 Nevertheless, it is a great way to emphasise the importance of keeping children’s hands clean.
-Additionally, this activity has calming effect on children, and encourages them to clean their hands and nails very thoroughly.
-Plus, old style pitcher and bowl look absolutely gorgeous in the classroom setting.
-If you are not sure where to find a set, I suggest to visit your local opp shop.
-On the side note, I would recommend to place nail brushes for cleaning nails on the bathroom sinks as well.
+Additionally, this activity has a calming effect on children and encourages them to clean their hands and nails very thoroughly.
+Plus, old style pitcher and bowl look gorgeous in the classroom setting.
+If you are not sure where to find a set, I suggest visiting your local opp shop.
+On the side note, I would recommend placing nail brushes for cleaning nails on the bathroom sinks as well.

 Educational Video Publishing shared a great video displaying hand washing activity in practice:

-Sarah Kate Paine shared a wonderful video that shows in detail presentation of Montessori table washing activity:
+Sarah Kate Paine shared an excellent video that shows in detail presentation of Montessori table washing activity:

-There are bazillion examples of food preparation activity trays with healthy whole food choices that do amazing job keeping those little bodies strong and healthy.
-These are top fruit and vegetables that are rich in nutrients : berries, citrus fruits, kiwi, apples, red grapes, kale, onions, spinach, sweet potatoes and carrots.
+There are bazillion examples of food preparation activity trays with healthy whole food choices that do a fantastic job keeping those little bodies strong and healthy.
+These are top fruit and vegetables that are rich in nutrients: berries, citrus fruits, kiwi, apples, red grapes, kale, onions, spinach, sweet potatoes and carrots.

-Some examples of Practical Life activities that can assist in supporting strong immunity:
+Some examples of Practical Life activities that can assist in supporting healthy immunity: